You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Carpeting

 Perfluorinated compounds (PFCs) are a group of extremely toxic materials that don’t break down in the environment.
-The most toxic of these is a chemical called perfluorooctanoic acid (PFOA), which is used to produce carpeting and upholstery.
+The most toxic of these is the chemical perfluorooctanoic acid (PFOA), which is an element in the production of carpeting and upholstery.

 These chemicals make their way into household dust, which means you are inhaling them every day.
 Hardwood and stone floors are effective ways to reduce exposure to PFCs and other contaminants that accumulate in carpet dust.